dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 You can define data bindings to link properties of two views on the same page.
 In this case, you set the `BindingContext` of the target object using the `x:Reference` markup extension.

-The following example contains a `Slider` and two `Label` views, one of which is rotated by the `Slider` value and another which displays the `Slider` value:
+The following example contains a <xref:Microsoft.Maui.Controls.Slider> and two `Label` views, one of which is rotated by the <xref:Microsoft.Maui.Controls.Slider> value and another which displays the <xref:Microsoft.Maui.Controls.Slider> value:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"